Epictetus/IProcess/README.md

   a thread (in terms of time to create the subprocess, and the memory it consumes
   - no implementation IProcess supports has a CoW-friendly garbage collector).

   Despite the GIL on CRuby, for IO bound operations it can run threads in
   parallel and may perform better.
+For long running non-IO bound operations,
-You should benchmark IProcess
+  though, parallel subprocesses usually outperform CRuby threads.
+You should
-  and threads for your use-case before choosing either.
-IProcess may be better,
+  profile and benchmark IProcess and threads for your use-case before choosing
-  or it may be worse.
-Normally, for long running non-IO bound operations,
+  either.
+IProcess may be better, or it may be worse.
-  parallel subprocesses outperform CRuby threads.
-Profile, benchmark, and I hope
-  IProcess is useful to you :)

 __EXAMPLES__